- An intoxicated guest is refused service.

 Review your House Policy on a regular basis.

-Your policies should be reviewed on a regular basis to ensure that they are updated to reflect changes in your establishment and the legislation.
+Your policies should be reviewed on a regular basis to ensure they are updated to reflect changes in your establishment and the legislation.

 Once your team hits the floor, it’s important to ensure that communication remains strong.
 Here are some helpful tips: